roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 Less Than 2 Years | 5.0%
 2-5 Years | 10.0%
 More Than 5 Years | 15.0%

-*-- EXAMPLE 1 --*

-Patrick is a copywriter just out of college (non-technical) and has < 2 years with the company.
-Sarah is a social media manager (non-technical) that started her career with the company 3 years ago.
-Edward is a full stack web developer (technical) that already had 5 years experience at the time of hire and has stayed on with the company over the last 6 years.
-The following will be those employees' total compensation: (Cost of Living Adjustments are based on average US CPI)

-* Patrick: $35,000 Salary + $350 Cost of Living Adjustment (1 Year) + $1,768 Bonus = $37,118 Total Compensation
-* Sarah: $45,000 Salary + $2,055 Cost of Living Adjustments (3 Years) + $4,706 Bonus = $51,761 Total Compensation
-* Edward: $70,00 Salary + $6,316 Cost of Living Adjustments (6 Years) + $11,447 Bonus = $87,763 Total Compensation

-*-- End of Example --*

 As can be seen, using this method gives every employee a comfortable "base" salary tied to experience and the technical challenges of their position, with regular adjustments for cost of living built in.
 The remainder of their compensation is tied directly to business profit and length of time with the company.
 At Road Warrior Creative, we’re hoping to build a loyal team that grows with us, and we believe sharing a substantial portion of our profits with employees is the best way to accomplish that.